binerogroup/documentation/compute/server-groups.rst

 =============

-Server groups provide a mechanism for indicating the locality of instances relative to other instances .
-They allow you to indicate whether instances should run on the same hardware (affinity) or different hardware (anti-affinity).
+Server groups provide a mechanism for indicating the locality of instances relative to other instances.
+Allowing you to specify whether instances should run on the same hardware (affinity) or different hardware (anti-affinity).

 Policies